Animal Care Centers of NYC: Criticisms

-Problems

 In 2013 AC&C experienced its lowest rate of euthanasia in city history at 4,843 animals (not including 1,279 owner requested euthanasia).
 With an intake of 30,264 animals that is a rate of 20% down from 74% euthanasia in 2003.

 In March 2014 the New York Daily News published an article entitled "City animal shelters see boost in adoptions and drop in euthanasia" citing various improvements to the condition and care of shelter animals.
 AC&C still has to euthanize almost 5,000 animals a year due primarily to illnesses from poor ventilation in the shelter, as indicated by shelter director Risa Weinstock during the shelter's quarterly meetings.

 In the following news release of April 19, 2015, by the office of New York City Comptroller Scott Stringer, an extensive list of concerns found during an audit of NYCACC cited mismanagement of medications, expired medications, and storage of animal remains along with food meant for human consumption among the numerous discrepancies:

 "Animal Care & Control (AC&C) of New York City does not ensure the safety of drugs and vaccines it administers, fails to track them efficiently, operates an overcrowded shelter in Manhattan, and potentially unsafe facilities, according to an audit released today by New York City Comptroller Scott Stringer.

-“Animal Care & Control is running an operation that could make your stomach turn,” Comptroller Stringer said.
-“We found expired drugs, harmful conditions, and vaccines stored next to frozen remains.
-How we treat our most vulnerable creatures is a reflection of our decency as a society, and AC&C is failing in that important responsibility.”
+"Animal Care & Control is running an operation that could make your stomach turn," Comptroller Stringer said.
+"We found expired drugs, harmful conditions, and vaccines stored next to frozen remains.
+How we treat our most vulnerable creatures is a reflection of our decency as a society, and AC&C is failing in that important responsibility."

 AC&C, a non-profit corporation, has a 5-year, $51.9 million contract with the Department of Health & Mental Hygiene (DOHMH) to provide shelter, examine, test, treat, spay, neuter and assure the humane care and disposition of animals in shelters located in Manhattan, Brooklyn and Staten Island, along with drop-off centers in Queens and the Bronx.
 The audit examined four-months (December 2013 through March 2014) of controlled substance logs, and shelter conditions were observed on several occasions between March and November 2014.
-In addition, auditors examined AC&C’s financial operations for FY 2013 and sought to determine if it had adequate controls to ensure proper operational and financial accountability.
+In addition, auditors examined AC&C's financial operations for FY 2013 and sought to determine if it had adequate controls to ensure proper operational and financial accountability.

-Auditors found that animals’ health was put at risk by AC&C’s failure to oversee controlled substances in all three shelters.
+Auditors found that animals’ health was put at risk by AC&C's failure to oversee controlled substances in all three shelters.
 A review of logs found 499 occasions in which expired drugs were given to animals.
 Auditors found that the Manhattan shelter distributed 489 expired tablets of Tramadol, an opioid; in the Brooklyn facility, expired doses of Diazepam, a form of valium, were given to at least three animals.
 Additionally, 92 bottles of expired controlled substances—some as old as 13 years—had not been removed from the premises.